phothinmg/mm-mark/README.md

 ## Convert Markdown to HTML

-Mmmark : Convert Md to Html with my own Prism.js code highlight and Mathjax extenstions of Showdown.Js.
+Mmmark : Convert Md to Html with Showdown.Js.

 > [!NOTE]
 > This package focus on convert markdown to html .
 If you want more, recommended to use [Showdown.js](https://github.com/showdownjs/showdown)